sonerterek/actools/AcManager/UiObserver/DESIGN.md

         }

         // If Parent == null, accept optimistically
-        // (NavForest will link it immediately after this event) }
+        // (Observer will link it immediately after this event) }

     // Push new context